itsdfish/ACTRModels.jl/docs/src/example3.md

 # initialize declarative memory
 declarative = Declarative(memory=chunks)
 ```
+## Define ACT-R Model
+In the code below, we will create an ACT-R model object by passing the delcarative memory object and parameters to the `ACTR` constructor.

 ```@example examplesetup3
 # create an ACT-R object with activation noise and partial matching